SherineAwad/multiomicsGRN/devREADME.md

 - **Inputs:** Clustered cistopic object with topic proportions.
 - **Outputs:** Binarized cistopic object ready for DAR analysis and downstream analyses.

+# 14. Differential Accessibility (DAR) Analysis Step

+## Overview

+This step identifies **differentially accessible regions (DARs)** between groups of cells, such as cell types or clusters.

+- Uses the **binarized cistopic object** from the previous step.
+- Tests which peaks are significantly more accessible in one group of cells versus others.
+- Results can reveal **cell type–specific regulatory regions** or other biologically meaningful patterns.

+---

+## Inputs

+1. **Binarized cistopic object (`cistopic_obj_binarized.pkl`)**
+   - Contains:
+     - Binary peak-by-cell matrix
+     - Cell metadata (clusters, scRNA annotations, topic assignments)

+2. **Grouping variable (`-v celltype_scrna`)**
+   - Specifies which cell metadata column to use for group comparisons (e.g., cell type labels from scRNA-seq).

+3. **Analysis parameters**
+   - `n_cpu`: number of CPUs for parallel computation
+   - `temp_dir`: temporary files storage
+   - `scale_impute` / `scale_norm`: scaling factors for normalization
+   - `adjpval_thr`: adjusted p-value threshold for significance
+   - `log2fc_thr`: log2 fold-change threshold for significance

+4. **Output directory (`outs/DAR_results`)**
+   - Where DAR results and updated cistopic objects will be saved.

+---

+## What it does?

+1. **Load the binarized cistopic object**
+   - Access the binary peak-by-cell matrix and cell metadata.

+2. **Group cells by the specified variable**
+   - Example: group cells by `celltype_scrna`.

+3. **Compute differential accessibility**
+   - For each peak, compare accessibility across groups.
+   - Use statistical tests and thresholds (adj. p-value, log2 fold-change) to identify significant DARs.

+4. **Store results**
+   - Annotates the cistopic object with DAR information.
+   - Saves tables of significant DARs for each comparison.

+---

+## Outputs

+1. **Cistopic object with DAR annotations (`cistopic_obj_with_DARs.pkl`)**
+   - Each peak is annotated with significance values, fold changes, and group-specific activity.

+2. **DAR result tables**
+   - Lists of peaks that are differentially accessible per group.

+3. **Optional plots or summaries**
+   - Can visualize DARs by cluster, cell type, or topic.

+---

+## Connection to Previous Steps

+- **Takes the binarized cistopic object** from the previous binarization step.
+- Uses **cell type or cluster metadata** (from scRNA integration or clustering).
+- Generates **peak-level annotations** identifying regions differentially accessible between groups.

+---

+✅ **Summary:**
+- **Purpose:** Detect peaks with significantly different accessibility across groups of cells.
+- **Inputs:** Binarized cistopic object, grouping variable, thresholds.
+- **Outputs:** Annotated cistopic object with DARs, result tables for downstream interpretation and visualization.

+# 15. Exporting Region Sets from DAR Results

+## Overview

+This step exports **lists of genomic regions (peaks) identified as DARs** into separate files for downstream analyses or external tools.

+- Takes the **cistopic object annotated with DAR results** from the previous step.
+- Generates **BED or other standard formats** representing differentially accessible regions per group or cell type.
+- These exported region sets can be used for:
+  - Motif enrichment analysis
+  - Gene set enrichment analysis
+  - Visualization in genome browsers

+---

+## Inputs

+1. **Cistopic object with DAR annotations (`cistopic_obj_with_DARs.pkl`)**
+   - Contains:
+     - Binary peak-by-cell matrix
+     - Cell metadata
+     - DAR results for each peak (p-values, fold-changes, significant groups)

+2. **Output directory (`outs/`)**
+   - Where the exported region sets will be saved.

+---

+## What it does?

+1. **Load the DAR-annotated cistopic object**
+   - Access peaks and their associated DAR information.

+2. **Select peaks per group or significance criteria**
+   - Example: peaks with adjusted p-value below threshold and log2 fold-change above threshold.

+3. **Export to BED or other standard formats**
+   - One file per group or condition.
+   - Includes genomic coordinates and optionally additional metadata.

+4. **Save files in output directory**
+   - Ready for downstream analyses or sharing with other tools.

+---

+## Outputs

+1. **Region set files (BED)**
+   - Lists of DARs per group, including genomic coordinates.
+   - Can be used for motif enrichment, visualization, or pathway analyses.

+2. **Optional summary tables**
+   - Summarize number of DARs per group or comparison.

+---

+## Connection to Previous Steps

+- **Takes the DAR-annotated cistopic object** from `dar_analysis.py`.
+- Uses **peak-level differential accessibility information** to generate region sets.
+- Prepares results for **external analyses or downstream biological interpretation**.

+---

+✅ **Summary:**
+- **Purpose:** Export differentially accessible peaks as region sets for downstream analysis.
+- **Inputs:** Cistopic object with DAR annotations.
+- **Outputs:** BED or similar files containing DARs per group, ready for motif or pathway analyses.